 In passive tumor accumulation, such water soluble polymers as polyethylene glycol are added onto the surface of the nanocarrier to make the system last longer in the circulation system.

 Active tumor targeting is used to overcome the limitations of passive accumulation.
 Here, targeting serves to ensure the uptake of nanoparticles into the cells as well as intracellular comportments.
 This is made possible my adding a number of molecules on to the surface of the nanoparticle.
-These include:

 These additional molecules on the surface of the nanoparticles are essential in active targeting given that they enhance targeting where they serve to bind the receptors of the target cells.